-The security group with the security group rules provides ingress and egress traffic filters based on port.
-The default group drops all ingress traffic and allows all egress traffic.
-The groups with additional filters are added to change this behaviour.
-To utilize the security groups, the networking plug-in for Open Stack must implement the security group API.
-The following plug-ins in OpenSTsack currently implement this security: ML2, Open vSwitch, Linux Bridge, NEC, and VMware NSX.
-In addition, the correct firewall driver must be added to make this functional.
+The security group rules provide ingress and egress traffic filters based on port.
+The default rule for the group policy drops all ingress traffic and allows all egress traffic.
+The group policy allows users to add additional groups with additional filters that change the default behaviour.
+To utilize the security groups, the networking plug-in for OpenStack must implement the security group API.
+The following plug-ins in OpenStack currently implement this security: ML2, Open vSwitch, Linux Bridge, NEC, and VMware NSX. addition, the correct firewall driver must be added to make this functional.

 5.2.
-Overview of Firewalls as a Service
+Overview of Firewall as a Service